 This is the super fun part!
 I pretty much raided my stash of faux flowers and succulents to put together these examples.
 You can find inexpensive faux succulents and the rock shaped moss I’m using (above) at Dollar Tree, which looks super stylish in this cement planter and is so affordable!

 Hip Tip: Consider adding felt pad bumpers to the bottom of your planters to protect any unwanted scratches to surfaces.

 Hip Tip: I’m confident you’d be able to plant living succulents in these planters if desired; however, you may want to use succulent soil and place rocks at the bottom for drainage before adding soil.

-Don’t want to make your own concrete planters?
+Don’t want to make your own concrete flower pots and planters?

 Consider these options to buy:

 - Cement Succulent Cactus Pot Set